hackbinghamton/WebDevelopmentWorkshop/ReverseEngineering.md

 ![mobile](images/mobile.png)

 ## Start Small

 When you start looking at sites to reverse engineer, start small.
 You don't want to bite off more than you can chew and overwhelm yourself.

 Find a simple site that *only displays information*.
 You don't want to pick a site that will allow you to input or manipulate data because those will be more complicated.
 Work your way up to those.

+### Website technology identifiers

+To see what a website is made of, try running it through [wapplyzer](https://www.wappalyzer.com/).
+It identifies technologies used on a website.

+### Try it yourself

 For example, you can use [our website](http://club.hackbu.org/)!
 It's fairly simple, and it's built to only show information about us.